What Are the Steps to Family Therapy?

 Some types of therapy provided in response to an addiction are offered on an individual basis.
 For example, people who have an addiction might be encouraged to meet with a counselor in a one-on-one therapy session on a regular basis to talk about how the problem developed and how it could be addressed in the future.
 These individual sessions can be quite powerful.
 But sometimes therapists use different techniques to help, and family therapy is one such approach.

-According to Everyday Health, family therapists recognize that some issues (like addiction) impact the entire family, not just the person who has the illness.
-Since the problem impacts multiple people, these therapists reason, the solution should include multiple people too.
+Family therapists recognize that some issues (like addiction) impact the entire family, not just the person who has the addiction.
+Since this can impact multiple people, therapists reason that the solution should include multiple people too.

 How Family Therapy Works